books book reviews

 Tower: Roger 7990, cleared to land.
 Emergency coffee trucks standing by.
 Starbucks has been alerted and is on standby.
 Good luck.

 To hear the FAA tell it, those two-engine props are the worst.
 They're virtual death traps.
-Spin, which is what happens when the airplane stalls and rotates vertically on its way to a *cough* 'unintended consequence' is unrecoverable in a twin engine and should never be practiced even during training.
+Spin, which is what happens when the airplane stalls and rotates vertically on its way to an 'unintended consequence' is unrecoverable in a twin engine and should never be practiced even during training.
 Other mistakes that can cause bad hair days include forgetting to use your checklist after a go-around (a go-around not, they emphasize, being a sign of bad piloting), having an engine fail during take-off, having a fire, electrical failure, running out of fuel, having a dead battery, running out of coffee, or any of dozens of other bad things that can happen during a flight.

 This book will also tell you why beginning pilots fly around in circles, then squircles, and then work up to amusing anatomical shapes.